Proposing? Here's how much a lab-grown equivalent to a natural diamond costs — and why.

 As a rule of thumb, man-made diamonds on average sell for about 10% the cost of natural diamonds.
 A year ago, they cost about 20%-30% of the price, according to Diamond Hedge.

-A natural 2-carat, round-cut diamond with a high-quality color and clarity rating costs about $13,000-14,000, whereas the equivalent lab-grown diamond sells for about $1,000, according to Sompora.
+A natural 2-carat, round-cut diamond with a high-quality color and clarity rating costs about $13,000-14,000, whereas the equivalent lab-grown diamond sells for about $1,000, according to Sompura.

 Lab techniques allow consumers to purchase bigger rocks, or save money on modest sizes.

 "Most people can't afford a two-thousand dollar ring.
-It makes proposing more affordable for consumers, which is fantastic," Sompora said.
+It makes proposing more affordable for consumers, which is fantastic," Sompura said.
 Of course "they still have to pay for the wedding," he added.

 They also eliminate some of the anxiety around potentially losing a pricey piece of jewelry.